 I’d like to take this opportunity to further elaborate what biofeedback is.
 In our experience, it is a term that is often used to describe many different approaches and can be very confusing.
 It is similar in concept to traditional neurofeedback but varies in the bodily processes we target.
 At Neurvana, we teach the concept of biofeedback as providing the trainee with both visual and auditory information about their heart rate (or a biological process) while actively participating in relaxation techniques like heart-focused or diaphragmatic breathing.
 Through biofeedback, we are striving to create a balance in the nervous system to be able to easily shift between the fight or flight response and the rest and digest response.
 The greater the depth or variability of our heart rate as we breathe the greater balance we achieve and this ultimately equates to improved resiliency in our nervous system response to both internal and external stressors.

 The amount of sessions somebody requires to obtain self-regulation and see an improvement in symptoms varies significantly.
-Improvements are often seen within 10 sessions, and major improvements can take up to 20-60 sessions.
+Improvements are often seen within 10 sessions at our Calgary neurofeedback office, and major improvements can take up to 20-60 sessions.
 The exciting aspect of neurofeedback is that it can ‘train’ or ‘educate’ both the conscious and the unconscious minds.
 This allows brain behaviour and functioning to transfer into everyday life.
 For example, if somebody with anxiety (as seen in these qEEG maps) can learn to self regulate, both consciously and unconsciously, significant improvements in symptoms can be seen with long-lasting effects.

 There is no clear cut answer to this as our training programs are created on an individual basis, therefore, changes are unique to each individual.
 Some people notice shifts in their symptoms after a handful of sessions while others are not able to pinpoint changes until 20 training sessions in.
 It is important you are patient and follow the between-session recommendations in order to maximize the frequency and intensity of changes.
 Each session is structured the same, taking approximately an hour to complete.
 It may change over time depending you and your needs.